 Most modern multilateral treaties create an administrative body called a secretariat.
 The secretariat is charged with the administration of the terms of the treaty.
 Secretariats can be useful sources for information relevant to treaty research.
 The secretariat is generally charged with:

 - Tracking accession and ratification

 Many secretariats have their own websites with links to important treaty documents and other information.
 These websites are easily found using a general search engine.

-· Also, both U.S. and non-U.S. treaties can be found in EISL (Electronic Information System for International Law) which is provided through the American Society of International Law (ASIL).
+- Also, both U.S. and non-U.S. treaties can be found in EISIL (Electronic Information System for International Law) which is provided through the American Society of International Law (ASIL).

 Some government websites publish indexes to treaties or the full texts of treaties.
-Australia and the Netherlands have complete treaty information for those countries.
+The United Kingdom, Australia, France, and the Netherlands have complete treaty information for those countries.
 Keep in mind that diplomatic missions of countries can also provide treaty information, so if one is having trouble locating the text of a bilateral treaty to which the United States is not a party, one could contact the official representative(s) of the government in question.
-A place to find contact information for embassies or consulates is here.
+A place to find contact information for embassies or consulates is Embassy World.

 For treaties to which the US is a party that you cannot find in other sources, you can contact the country desk at the Department of State or Department of Commerce.

 7. Electronic Resources for Treaty Research